They have us trained, folks, like the seals that bounce balls on their noses at the circus.

 But if the hype is to be believed, the simple joy of walking down the baking goods aisle might go away.
 We will sit at home, ordering and paying online for goods dive-bombed onto our driveways by thoughtless, speechless drones.
 It will be progress, as some count it.

-Page 2 of 2 - Somehow the sense of anticipation, discovery and surprise doesn’t work for me on the Internet.
+Somehow the sense of anticipation, discovery and surprise doesn’t work for me on the Internet.
 I think that ran out about 1998, around the time the entire enterprise was taken over by celebrity gossip and “one simple, hidden trick to lose 20 pounds of belly fat in two days.”

 I prefer the live to the virtual.
 Real mail, such as it is.
 Real grocery stores, while they last.
 And some day, maybe, a bank error in my favor.
 Cold, hard cash would be nice.